WalletConnect/WalletConnectSwift/README.md

 # Acknowledgments

-We'd like to thank [Trust Wallet](https://github.com/trustwallet/wallet-connect-swift) team for inspiration in imlpementing the Swift library.
+We'd like to thank [Trust Wallet](https://github.com/trustwallet/wallet-connect-swift) team for inspiration in imlpementing this library.

 # Contributors